jurriandoornbos/msdata/readme.md

 - [Acknowledgments](#acknowledgments)

 ## Summary
 Calibration procedures for various Multispectral sensors and UAVs.
-Used to create the large, open, pretraining dataset MSUAV.
+Used to create the large, open, pretraining dataset MSUAV (link to dataset will follow).

-Calibration for multispectral sensors in this repository covers `alignment` and `radiance` calibration.
-Assuming RAW tiffs directly captured in the flight, all the necessary parameters should be in the exif tags in the raw .tif files.
+This repository serves as a starting point to work with the raw images from your MS sensor.
+(Parrot Sequioa, DJI 3M, DJI Phantom 4MS, MicaSense Altum (-pt), MicaSense RedEdge) But it is not an exhaustive library for immediate import into your own projects.

+There are various sensors calibration options here, from raw sensor to aligned image.
+Every notebook starts with the specific sensor used.
+Some datasets are built around an orthomosaic, which can be ignored for the purposes of learning the specific sensor alignment.

+* `notebooks/mavic_3m.ipynb`
+* `notebooks/phantom_4m.ipynb`
+* `notebooks/altum.ipynb`
+* `notebooks/rededge.ipynb`
+* `notebooks/sequoia.ipynb`'

 ## Installation
 First, install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Then create an environment called `msdata` like below: